10 Eloqua Admin Challenges & How to Enhance Your Platform Governance

 There is sadly no one-true universal solution to precisely determine the right frequency for your contacts list.
 Still, with detailed reporting and careful data analysis, you could take specific steps to ensure you are hitting the email frequency sweet spot for your audience.

 It is essential to keep your contacts on the proper track.
-Find below an example of what risks can be encountered along with the direct marketing interaction with a customer.
+A Topliners discussion on this topic showcases the risks behind direct marketing interaction with a customer.

 “A few months ago, we had a problem.
 Previously when a contact entered in a nurture campaign, these contacts automatically obtained touch increments, and these contact increments were updated in Target Builder.
 As a result, these actions turned the contact unavailable for other campaigns where Touch Governance was applied.
 This step was currently retired from Eloqua based on the next GEN framework, enabling contacts to be pulled into multiple campaigns.”